sufianrhazi/gooey/README.md

 The standard lifecycle sequence for a component that mounts, does not move, and unmounts is:

 1. The component function is called
-2. The `getContext` callbacks are called
-3. The `onMount` callbacks are called
+2. The `onMount` callbacks are called
-4. The `onUnmount` callbacks are called
+3. The `onUnmount` callbacks are called
-5. The `onDestroy` callbacks are called
+4. The `onDestroy` callbacks are called

 The standard mount lifecycle sequence for a component that mounts is:

 1. The component function is called
-2. The `getContext` callbacks are called
-3. The `onMount` callbacks are called
+2. The `onMount` callbacks are called

 If a mounted component is relocated, the lifecycle sequence is:

 1. The `onUnmount` callbacks are called
-2. The `getContext` callbacks are optionally called, if the contexts have changed
-3. The `onMount` callbacks are called
+2. The `onMount` callbacks are called

 ### Component children